tgdh/tgdh-boilerplate/README.md

 > Boilerplate to kickstart front-end projects

-This project always in development but is in a good state to be used.
+This project is still in development but is in a good state to be used.

 * * *